Graph sub-sampling for divide-and-conquer algorithms in large networks: Methodology

 \paragraph{Random walk (RW):} In our final algorithm, we traverse the network through a random walk.
 Specifically, we begin by sampling a node uniformly at random.
 Then from this node, one of its neighbors is sampled at random, and this process continues until the walk has traversed $qn$ nodes.
+If the walk ends before reaching $qn$ unique nodes, then we restart the walk from a randomly selected node.
+Various works have studied the properties of RW-based sub-graphs \citep{ribeiro2012sampling, li2015random, chiericetti2016sampling}.
+In particular, \cite{lovasz1993random} shows that RW yields a uniform distribution on the edges, implying that RE and RW should perform similarly.\\

+Please see the Supplemental Materials for a figure which compares each of these algorithms on a small graph.